How to connect to other services with Make (formerly Integromat)

 Make (formerly Integromat) is our preferred partner to help you with this.
 Follow the instructions in this article if you want to use Make to connect your Tripetto response data with other software services.

 How to use

 In this article we will show the steps you have to take to connect Tripetto with Make.
 You can also have a look at our global article about how webhooks work.

-Make knowlegde needed
+🚧 Warning: Make knowlegde needed

-Please notice we assume you know how to configure and use Make.
+We assume you know how to configure and use Make.
 Tripetto support can not help you with configuring this and/or the services that you want to connect your Tripetto form to.

 Step 1 - Prepare Make